Edited by: Jessica Merritt

-Capital One is a unique credit card issuer offering a large collection of cards that includes an option appropriate for every credit level and situation.
-Perhaps you’d like to get started on the path towards securing a rewards-earning credit card, for example, but your credit history is not quite there yet.
+Capital One is a unique credit card issuer offering a large collection of cards with options appropriate for every credit rating.
+Perhaps you’d like to get started on the path toward securing a rewards-earning credit card, for example, but your credit history is not quite there yet.
 There’s a Capital One card right for you.

-If you’ve worked hard to improve your credit history, you’ll find several additional card options that will allow you to earn rewards on every purchase you make.
+Conversely, if you’ve worked hard to improve your credit history, you’ll find several card options that will allow you to earn rewards on every purchase you make.

 Join us as we discuss the Capital One Platinum Credit Card, the Capital One VentureOne Rewards Credit Card, and the Capital One Venture Rewards Credit Card.